-Description: Developed and facilitated specialized programming for individuals who are and those who serve African Americans, Asian Pacific Islanders, Latinos, Native Americans, Women, Persons with Disabilities, and Deaf/Hard of Hearing.
+Description: Developed and facilitated specialized programming for individuals who are and those who serve African Americans, Asian Pacific Islanders, Latinos, Native Americans, Women, Persons with Disabilities, and Deaf/Hard of Hearing, and youth in the juvenile justice and child welfare systems.

-Why we are doing this: Underrepresented lowans lack critical information and services in order to participate fully and equally in daily life.
+Why we are doing this: Underrepresented lowans lack critical information, services, and opportunities to participate fully and equally in daily life, and reach full potential.

-What we're doing to achieve results: Establishing enhanced pathways to postsecondary education among the most vulnerable populations in the state by providing the EducAsian program and delivering the Latinos College Access Network (LCAN) program.
-The Iowa Youth Congress (IYC) and State of Iowa Youth Advisory Council (SIYAC) provide youth the opportunities to develop and expand leadership skills.
+What we're doing to achieve results: Establishing enhanced pathways to post-secondary education among the most vulnerable populations in the state by providing the EducAsian program and delivering the Latinos College Access Network (LCAN) program.
+The Iowa Youth Congress (IYC), State of Iowa Youth Advisory Council (SIYAC), and Youth Action Squads provide youth the opportunities to develop and expand leadership skills.
+In addition, intentional strategies are used to recruit underrepresented populations, including youth in juvenile justice and child welfare.

 Results

-Performance Measure: % of underrepresented youth in DHR leadership programs who meet their educational goals 93%
+Performance Measure: % of underrepresented youth in DHR leadership programs who meet their educational goals 100%

 Performance Goal: 80%

-What was achieved: 93% of youth achieved their educational goals.
+What was achieved: 100% of youth achieved their educational goals.